Boating Under the Influence

 Everyone convicted of any of these crimes will be required to undergo a substance abuse program.The Law Office of Roger P. Foley, P.A.

 A conviction for any of these crimes will have long lasting effects on a person’s life.
 It is important to find a competent attorney to handle these matters.
 Roger Foley has handled many alcohol related cases.
 The experience Roger brings to the table is invaluable.
-Call our law offices today to schedule a free initial consultation to meet with one of our West Palm Beach attorneys to discuss your case and any questions you might have.
+Call our law offices today to schedule a free 20 minute phone consultation to meet with one of our West Palm Beach attorneys to discuss your case and any questions you might have.
 We want to know your version of the story.
 We will then develop a specialized defense strategy unique for your case.
 We will take depositions of the police officers involved and any witnesses.
 From this evidence, we will negotiate with the prosecutor to have your case dismissed.
 We can’t get started till we hear from you.
 Call today so we can get to work helping you!